OsmanBuyuksar/NeuralNetwork/README.md

 ![Untitled](Back%20Propagation%20Alghoritm%20f331bed106aa4d8c9d64ff008a5e9dc5/Untitled.png)

-### Summary
+## Summary

 ---

-In this project i programmed a neural network from scratch using only numpy arrays.
+In this project a neural network consisting of several hidden layers are programmed from scratch using only numpy arrays.

- - Coding process contains mathematical explanations and their code equivalents.
+ - Below paragraphs consists of the inner workings of the programmed neural network.

-### Coding Process
+## Coding Process

 ---